Knapp earns 12th win as UNC surges by BC with late flurry

 UNC left two runners stranded in the fourth inning and the bases loaded in the fifth inning.
 In the latter, Colarusso struck out Stevenson looking on a 3–2 pitch right down the middle to end the inning.

 After Van De Brake greeted sidewinding right-hander Dylan Howanitz with his big double, John Kwiatkowski came on.
-He threw a wild pitch that scored Kane Kepley and gave up Stevenson’s drive through the right side for another run.
+He threw a wild pitch that scored Kane Kepley and gave up Stevenson’s drive through the right side for a single and another run.
 Peter Schaefer, the fifth pitcher of the inning, gave up an RBI single to Lee Sowers.

 No. 3 UNC 7, BC 2